 The rooms are not massive, mine had barely enough space to walk around the bed and the ‘wetroom’ toilet and shower was at quite the risk of flooding during my shower.
 Just on an unrelated short side note – why do so many shower manufactures insist on putting the controls directly behind or under the showerhead?
 When you first turn it on you get a flash freeze all over your money-maker or you get a wet jumper.

-Finally the breakfast hamper arrives at 8ish but when I asked if it could be provided earlier it actually turned up at 10:30pm the previous evening.
+Finally the breakfast hamper arrives at 8ish but when I asked if it could be provided earlier mine actually turned up at 10:30pm the previous evening.
 Was that efficient?
-Yes blisteringly so, but with the smell of warm croissants drifting through the room as I fell asleep, I questioned that it may have been perhaps also a little too much so.
+Yes blisteringly so, but with the smell of warm croissants drifting through the room as I fell asleep, I questioned that it may have been perhaps also a little too much.

 ‘Oh No!’
 I hear you cry sarcastically.
 ‘Poor Rob, how did he cope with a stool, news of Brian’s questionable hygiene practices and a pre-delivered breakfast?’
 Well in all fairness to the Rocksalt team, if you can live with the first two issues but would prefer a cooked breakfast then you can have one in the restaurant bar should you wish.
 While I didn’t partake this time, as I will explain with reference to the meal I had there, I have no reason to believe that the breakfast should be anything less than exemplary, plus for only a £10 supplement, if you have the time, you would be foolish to pass it up.